 A study at Stanford University found that that “people who are regularly bombarded with several streams of electronic information do not pay attention, control their memory or switch from one job to another as well as those who prefer to complete one task at a time”.

 One researcher states that heavy multitaskers are “suckers for irrelevancy” and “everything distracts them”.

-In one test between low multitaskers and high multitaskers, the researchers found that the high multitaskers were constantly distracted, and the longer the test continued, the worst they did in remembering and filtering out irreverent information from their brains.
+In one test between low multitaskers and high multitaskers, the researchers found that the high multitaskers were constantly distracted, and the longer the test continued, the worst they did in remembering and filtering out irrelevant information from their brains.

 Then thinking those who multitasked often would be faster in switching from one task to another, the researchers came up with another test.
 Again, the frequent multitaskers did worst than the light multitaskers because they couldn’t keep things separate in their minds and focus on the task at hand.